CrowdStrike/glide-core/CONTRIBUTING.md

 What Axe doesn't tell us is whether the accessibility tree is correct.

 Dropdown, for example, when open, should show up as expanded in the accessibility tree.
-But, if it doesn't, Axe won't throw because Dropdown's accessibility tree is valid when Dropdown is open but not expanded in the tree.
+But, if it doesn't, Axe won't throw because Dropdown's accessibility tree is valid when Dropdown is open even if it's not expanded in the tree.

 Tracking a component's accessibility tree from commit to commit helps with issues like that and more.
 And it gives us confidence when making changes to a component.